-- 30. Korea and tThe EU presented presented a their respective proposals proposed measure for minimum standards for port state measures (NPFC-2025-TCC08-WP09, NPFC-2025-TCC08-WP14), explaining that the proposals aims to fill a gap in the compliance and enforcement areas of the NPFC legal framework and strengthen the capacity of the organization to combat IUU activities in the Convention Area and implement Article 14.2(a) of the Convention system.
-Korea presented its proposal for standards for port state measures (NPFC-2025-TCC08-WP14). - 31.
+- 31. Korea and the EU presented their respective proposals for minimum standards for port state measures (NPFC-2025-TCC08-WP09, NPFC-2025-TCC08-WP14), explaining that the proposals aim to fill a gap in the compliance and enforcement areas of the NPFC legal framework and strengthen the capacity of the organization to combat IUU activities in the Convention Area and implement Article 14.2(a) of the Convention. - 32.
 The TCC discussed the two proposals for port state measures.
 Some Members expressed support for adopting port state measures as soon as possible, while other Members indicated that more time was needed for internal coordination related to PSMA implementation.
 There were concerns about specific provisions, including the mandatory nature of port designation and inspection timelines.
-Members provided various suggestions, including changing certain mandatory provisions to non-mandatory, aligning more closely with the WCPFC model, and ensuring consistency with the FAO PSMA. - 32.
-The EU worked with Korea and interested Members to consolidate the two proposals in the margins of the meeting, and Canada agreed to co-sponsor the proposal. - 33.
+Members provided various suggestions, including changing certain mandatory provisions to non-mandatory, aligning more closely with the WCPFC model, and ensuring consistency with the FAO PSMA. - 33.
+The EU worked with Korea and interested Members to consolidate the two proposals in the margins of the meeting, and Canada agreed to co-sponsor the proposal. - 34.
 The TCC discussed the proposal and was unable to reach a consensus.
 The TCC noted several fundamental issues remained unresolved despite productive discussions on the proposal.
-The TCC considered specific technical issues that would be useful to receive TCC input on, while broader discussions would continue at the Commission level.

-Recommendation: That the Commission further consider the consolidated proposal on port state measures, taking into account the discussions at TCC.

-- 34. The EU presented its proposal for establishing minimum standards for the collection, reporting, verification, and exchange of data (NPFC-2025-TCC08-WP10).
-The EU explained that the proposal aimed to address data-related issues by creating a more standardized approach to data collection processes in NPFC in accordance with Article 16 of the Convention. - 35.
+\Recommendation:\ That the Commission further consider the consolidated proposal on port state measures, taking into account the discussions at TCC. - 35.
+The EU presented its proposal for establishing minimum standards for the collection, reporting, verification, and exchange of data (NPFC-2025-TCC08-WP10).
+The EU explained that the proposal aimed to address data-related issues by creating a more standardized approach to data collection processes in NPFC in accordance with Article 16 of the Convention. - 36.
 The TCC discussed the proposal, noting that while there was general support for the direction of standardizing data collection, several technical concerns were raised.
 These included the practicality of certain data fields for different fisheries, the mandatory requirement for electronic logbooks, prescribed timelines for data submission, and the level of detail in the annexes.
 Members suggested that the SC and its SWG on Data should review the technical aspects of the proposal.

-Recommendation: That the Commission task the TCC and SC to continue work intersessionally on the proposal for minimum standards for data collection, with the goal of adopting a measure in the near future at COM10.
+Recommendation: That the Commission task the TCC and SC to continue work intersessionally on the proposal for minimum standards for data collection, with the goal of adopting a measure in the near future.